ibm-ecosystem-engineering/Watson-NLP/Getting-Started.md

 ![new_env_settings](Screenshots/new_env_settings.png)

 7. Now we will set an environment for a notebook.
 Click on the **Assets** tab.
 Find the notebook you want to work with among the assets.
 Click on the ellipsis (the three dots) to the right of the notebook name in order to open a drop-down menu.
-Click **Change environment** in menu.
+Within this menu click **Change environment**.

 ![change_env](Screenshots/change_env.png)